Javier Zanetti: Banfield

 A 20-year-old Zanetti debuted for Banfield on 12 September 1993 in a home match against River Plate.
 He scored his first goal 17 days later against Newell's Old Boys in a match that ended 1–1.
 His outstanding performances for Banfield gained popularity from El Taladro fans and also earned him a call-up from the national team.
-First division giants River Plate and Boca Juniors displayed interest but Zanetti decided to stay on for another year at the club.
+First division giants River Plate and Boca Juniors displayed interest, but Zanetti decided to stay on for another year at the club.
 In 1995, along with fellow Argentine Sebastián Rambert, he transferred to Italy's Inter Milan, becoming team owner Massimo Moratti's first-ever purchase.

 Inter Milan

 As a part of the squad for 19 seasons and with 858 appearances across all competitions, he is currently the team's longest-tenured player, and the first overall – surpassing Giuseppe Bergomi (758) – in the all-time list of Inter players by most games played.

-Throughout his stay with the club, he won 16 trophies, 15 of which came under his captaincy : the UEFA Cup in 1998, the 2005, 2006, 2010 and 2011 Coppa Italia, the 2005, 2006, 2008 and 2010 Supercoppa Italiana, the 2005–06, 2006–07, 2007–08, 2008–09 and 2009–10 Scudetti and the 2009–10 UEFA Champions League.
+Throughout his stay with the club, he won 16 trophies, 15 of which came under his captaincy: the UEFA Cup in 1998, the 2005, 2006, 2010 and 2011 Coppa Italia, the 2005, 2006, 2008 and 2010 Supercoppa Italiana, the 2005–06, 2006–07, 2007–08, 2008–09 and 2009–10 Scudetti and the 2009–10 UEFA Champions League.

 Zanetti went 12 years without being sent off in a match.
 The first time he was sent off in his career was on 17 February 1999 in a Coppa Italia match against Parma, but he broke his streak when he was sent off in a Serie A match against Udinese on 3 December 2011.
 These were the only two times he was sent off during his entire career at Inter.

 At Inter, Zanetti played under 19 different coaches, making him the only player to have played under this many coaches.
 He has pledged his future to the Nerazzurri, hoping to have a future behind the desk at the club in his retirement from playing.
 "Inter means a lot to me", Zanetti said.

 Early career

 Zanetti made his debut for Inter on 27 August 1995 against Vicenza in Milan.
-He scored Inter's second goal in their 3–0 win over compatriots Lazio in the 1998 UEFA Cup Final at the Parc des Princes in Paris, his first silverware at the club, after losing in the final in the previous season.
+He scored Inter's second goal in their 3–0 win over compatriots Lazio in the 1998 UEFA Cup final at the Parc des Princes in Paris, his first silverware at the club, after losing in the final in the previous season.

-After two years in which he consistently wore the captain band in place of the injured Ronaldo, he was rewarded with the club captaincy in late 2001.
+After two years, in which he consistently wore the captain band in place of the injured Ronaldo, Zanetti was rewarded with the club captaincy in late 2001.

 In August 2003, Zanetti signed a new contract with the club until June 2007.